 The all-important context must first support peace as a realistic goal.
-The worldview of Oneness celebrating the interwoven, mutually dependent nature of all of creation will make conflict literally obsolete.
+The worldview of Oneness celebrating the interwoven, mutually dependent nature of all of Creation will make conflict literally obsolete.
 Exposing violence as madness, P-A will transform the identity of human beings which will result in fundamental changes in behavior.
-Only the ability to stop identifying with the body, mind and emotions with a practice that empowers response instead of reaction will lead to authentic peace—not the futile yearnings depicted in the paintings of the early Renaissance.
-This will be the most profound rebirth ever experienced by the inhabitants of the global village.
+Only the ability to stop identifying with the body, mind and emotions with a practice (The Point of Power Practice) that empowers response instead of reaction will lead to authentic peace—not the futile yearnings depicted in the paintings of the early Renaissance.
+Adopting the principles of Simple Reality will create the most profound rebirth ever experienced by the inhabitants of the global village.

 Find a much more in-depth discussion in books by Roy Charles Henry.